Skip to main content

 Wet photo-processing rooms (aka dark rooms) utilize special paper containing light-sensitive silver compounds to create a high-quality photograph.
 The solutions used during the development process release the unexposed silver compounds, creating a source of hazardous waste.
 As a result, it is crucial that all dark rooms on NIH campuses adhere to all Federal, State and local regulations for wastewater discharge.
 On the Bethesda campus, these regulations are enforced by the Environmental Protection Agency (EPA) and the Washington Suburban Sanitary Commission (WSSC).
 Dark rooms are subject to inspection by these groups, in addition to wastewater monitoring.
 Violations found from these compliance checks can result in fines and the suspension or revocation of discharge privileges.

-In accordance with WSSC regulations pertaining to the silver limit in our effluent discharge, the NIH has determined that all dark rooms must have:
+In accordance with WSSC regulations, the NIH has determined that all dark rooms must have:

 1) A silver recovery unit (SRU) or effluent precipitation and neutralization (EPAN) chamber.